Step 7: Evaluation

 - Is the program sustainable?

-- Have factors of program cost changed(e.g., wages, rent, equipment)?
+- Have factors of program cost changed(e.g., wages, rent, cost of equipment)?

 - Is the program creating enough revenue to cover its operating costs?